hacdias/hacdias.com/content/articles/2019/quick-dive-into-dweb-ipfs/index.md

 ---
 title: 'Talk: A Quick Dive Into the DWeb With IPFS'
-description: >-
-  I gave my first talk ever on BarcampLX #4 and I gave an introduction to the dWeb world using IPFS as a gateway.
+description: 'I gave my first talk ever on BarcampLX #4 and I gave an introduction to the dWeb world using IPFS as a gateway.'
 date: 2019-12-20T15:00:00Z
 tags:
 - ipfs